organisciak/dissertation/document/3_apriori.md

  * In @organisciak_evaluating_2012 we found evidence that at least some error in crowdsourced relevance judgments stems from differing but not necessarily malicious interpretations of the task, suggesting that improved quality can follow from tweaks in design.
  * During research on @organisciak_personalized_2013, we found that asking people to reflect on their response changed the nature of their response, with less internal consistency.
  * In a sample study comparing the space of incidental crowdsourcing across two systems [@organisciak_incidental_2013], I found that an 'easy' rating interface -- one that puts up less hurdles to contribution -- results in a shifted distribution of ratings than a 'hard' interface.
- * In recently-completed research (submitted paper pending), I looked at low grader consistency in the ground truth for the Audio Music Similarity (AMS) task in the Music Information Retrieval Exchange (MIREX).
+ * In recently-completed research, I looked at low grader consistency in the ground truth for the Audio Music Similarity (AMS) task in the Music Information Retrieval Exchange (MIREX).
 One of the results found that redesigning the task to attach finer instruction to the rating improved the quality of judgments by crowdsourced judges.

 #### Better workers read codebooks